Air Fryer French Fries – so crispy!

 Guess which French fries I would rather eat and serve my family?

-For my air fryer French fries, I use Yukon gold potatoes because I like the flavor; however, Russet potatoes are most commonly used for fries.
+For my air fryer French fries, we recommend Yukon gold potatoes because we find the flavor to be superior; however, Russet potatoes are most commonly used for fries, so if you’re looking for that classic flavor, choose Russet.

 Slice scrubbed potatoes into one-quarter inch French fries.
 These are skinny fries similar to fast food restaurant fries.
 A mandolin works best to cut evenly sized fries.
 Be careful of your fingers!

-Cooking time will depend on the thickness of your fries.
-My skinny fries take about 10-15 minutes.
+Cook time will depend on the thickness of your fries.
+Skinny fries like the ones pictured take about 10-15 minutes, thicker ones will take closer to 20 minutes.
 Check them often near the end of the cooking time to see how brown they’re getting.

-You can make as many fries you want–just double or triple the recipe.
+You can make as many fries you want–just double or triple the recipe and continue to air fry in batches.

 - Experiment with potato varieties.
 There are lots of different kinds of potatoes, each with unique properties.
 See which one you like best.
 Maybe you can have a French fry tasting party.
 Make sure you try Air Fryer Sweet Potato Fries, too.